krish031006-Me/Caesar-cipher/README.md

 # Caesar-cipher
-An implementation of Caesar cipher having two modes - encrypt, decrypt
+An implementation of Caesar cipher having two modes - encryption, decryption

 A simple Caesar Cipher encryption and decryption tool built using Python.
 This program allows users to encode and decode messages using the classic shift cipher technique.